-Lisa writes: With summer behind us, and our family vacation just a file of photos in my camera, I realize that my reason for traveling with my kids has changed.
+Lisa writes: With summer moving swiftly, and our past family vacation just a file of photos in my camera, I realize that my reason for traveling with my kids has changed.
 When they were little I wanted to get them out of the house.
-WIth three small boys, a cramped space and a cold climate, my idea of vacation was a place where the sun shined and my children could not break anything.
+With three small boys, a cramped space and a cold climate, my idea of vacation was a place where the sun shined and my children could not break anything.
 In their middle years I wanted to show them things, add culture and breadth to their world.
 Now, what matters most in our travel with teenagers is sharing family meals together.

 The minute we leave for the airport or get into the car we wrap ourselves tightly into a cocoon and are transformed from a family focused outwardly – communicating with friends and colleagues, immersed in work and study – into a family oblivious to others.
 At each meal we are a world unto ourselves, as we once were when they were small, and our love was all they knew.